manoj150694/Playwright/README.md

 This will create a package.json file in your project directory.

-4. Install Playwright and its testing library:
+4. Install Playwright and its testing library (use the recommended settings):

 `npm install playwright`

 5. Playwright can automatically install the required browsers (Chromium, Firefox, and WebKit) with the following command: